JoKent/campsbourne/README.md

 This code was originally written for a project focussed on the Campsbourne Estate in London, so default settings are for that location

 ## How to use the code
 You can either clone this project to your repo and run the python notebook there or you can use the binder link to run the project in a browser window.
-If you use the binder link, please be aware that any changes you make will be lost if you close the window.
+If you use the binder link, please be aware that it tends to fall over occasionally if you don't have a good connection and that any changes you make will be lost if this happens or you close the window.
 In either case you will need to add some files and amend some variables before running the code.

 ## Files to add